Mark Burnett and Donald Trump reportedly in talks to make ‘The Apprentice: White House’

 Ah yes, who could forget such vaunted kingmaking tactics as begging a rally audience in Kentucky to vote for the Republican in this past Tuesday’s election because otherwise “it sends a really bad message” and “you can’t let that happen to me.”
 (The Republican candidate in question appears to have lost.)

-When reached for comment, Burnett told Daily Beast that no such projects were in the works, which is probably a good thing since Trump recently slammed Barack Obama’s post-presidency Netflix deal when defending his (since rescinded) decision to host the G7 summit on his own property.
+When reached for comment, Burnett told the Daily Beast that no such projects were in the works, which is probably a good thing since Trump recently slammed Barack Obama’s post-presidency Netflix deal when defending his (since rescinded) decision to host the G7 summit on his own property.